kristapsdz/oconfigure/README.md

 test files, e.g., [pledge(2)](https://man.openbsd.org/pledge.2), and
 also provide compatibility for other functions, e.g., [strlcpy(3)](https://man.openbsd.org/strlcpy.3).

+The `./configure` script may be executed in a cross-compiling environment with the compiler and linker set appropriately.

 If you have Makefile flags you'd like to set, set them when you invoke `configure` as key-value pairs on the command-line, e.g.,